Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 ### Redirections <a name="redirections"></a>

-To create a redirection on a Zimbra email address, log in to [webmail](/links/web/email).
+To create a redirection for a Zimbra email address, log in to [webmail](/links/web/email).
 You can create a redirection using inbox rules, called filters in webmail.
 These rules, which are applied when an email is received, can be used to forward or redirect an email.

 To redirect emails from your Zimbra account to another email address, we will apply a transfer rule.
 Follow the tabs below to set up your redirection.

 > [!primary]
 >
 > In our example below, we have chosen to redirect all incoming emails to another email address.
-To understand the example in the screenshots, we are logged on to the address **zimbra@mydomain.ovh** and we would like to redirect emails from this account to the address **address@example.com**.
+To understand the example in the screenshots, we are logged on to the account **zimbra@mydomain.ovh** and we would like to redirect emails from this address to  **address@example.com**.

 > [!tabs]
 > **Step 1**